harsha-simhadri/big-ann-benchmarks/neurips23/latitude/_latitude-m4-metal-medium.md

 The calculated rankings are shown at the top.

 Notes:
-* Evaluations were run in late August 2024
+* Evaluations were run in late August 2024/Q
+* In each track, qualifying algorithms are ranked by largest QPS where recall/ap >= 0.9.
-# All participating algorithms are shown, but only qualifying algorithms are ranked.
+* All participating algorithms are shown for each track, but only qualifying algorithms are ranked.
-* In the table, each track algorithm links to the build and run commmand used (and errors if any).
+* Each track algorithm links to the build and run commmand used (or disqualifying errors, if any).
 * Pareto graphs for each track shown below.

 ### Track: Filter